globalseismology/avni/docs/FAQ.md

 Is all our code open-source?
 ----------------------------

 Our public Github pure-Python repository is provided open-source with the GNU GPL v3 [LICENSE](../LICENSE).
-In order to encourage involvement by the relevant domain experts and introduce them to the merits of benchmarking code without the necessary overhead of immediately catering to requests in an open-source environment.
+In order to encourage involvement by the relevant domain experts without the necessary overhead of immediately catering to requests in an open-source environment, we keep a portion of the hard-to-compile Fortran, C and other Python codebase private to the REM3D development team.

 How can we get involved?
 ------------------------